maarten-pennings/Lego-Mindstorms/ms4/faq.md

 Success.

-We can now do in REPL what we do in the lego app.
+We can now do in REPL what we do in the LEGO app.

 Still confused about the difference between `import hub` and `from mindstorms import MSHub`.
 See the question "Why are there so many ways to do ... in Python?"